Paul Taylor (engineer): Career

 Taylor worked for 12 years in various engineering positions with McDonnell Douglas and Monsanto in St. Louis, Missouri.
 During the late 1960s, he combined Western Union teletypewriters with modems to create the first telecommunications devices for the deaf, known as TDDs or TTYs (teletypewriter).
 He distributed these early, non-portable devices to the homes of many in the Deaf community in St. Louis.
 He worked with others to establish a local telephone wake-up service.
 In the early 1970s, he created the nation's first local telephone relay system for the deaf.

-In 1975, Taylor was named chair of the Engineering Support Team at the National Technical Institute for the Deaf (NTID) at the Rochester Institute of Technology (RIT) in New York.
+In 1975, Taylor was named chair of the Engineering Support Team at the National Technical Institute for the Deaf (NTID) at the Rochester Institute of Technology (RIT) in Rochester, New York.
 He would remain at NTID/RIT for the next 30 years.
 When he retired, he had become a professor of computer technology.

 In the late 1970s and early 1980s, he worked with others in New York to create one of the nation's first statewide relay services.
 This service was funded by long-distance telephone companies.

 Taylor helped write regulations for the Federal Communications Commission (FCC) in the process of implementing statewide telephone relay systems which were required by the Americans with Disabilities Act of 1990 (ADA).